-The following essential functions are required of all students enrolled in the Rush University Physician Assistant Program.
+The following identifies the essential functional capacities required of all students enrolled in the Physician Assistant Program at Rush University.

 Physician Assistants are responsible for the care of patients, some of who may be very ill.
 PAs are required to manage patients using complex medical equipment and devices, and to perform highly technical procedures.
-PAs must be able to problem solve in order to derive correct diagnoses and be able to manage complex medical problems.
+PAs must be able to problem solve and derive correct diagnoses, and to manage complex medical problems.
 PAs must be able to formulate, implement, monitor and adjust treatment plans as required for correct and appropriate patient care.
 Finally, PAs must be able to effectively and efficiently communicate with physicians, patients, family members, and other health care professionals.
-Therefore, in order to be successful in the Rush University Physician Assistant Program, all students should be able to perform, or learn to perform, the following functions:
+Therefore, in order to be successful in the Rush University Physician Assistant Studies Program, all students should be able to perform, or learn to perform, the following functions:

-- Communicate effectively with patients, family, physicians, and other health care workers in oral and written formats, and via the use of electronic medical records and e-mail.
+3. Communicate effectively with patients, family, physicians, and other health care workers in oral and written formats, and through the use of electronic medical records and e-mail.

 The program reserves the right to require applicants or students to demonstrate any of these essential functions as part of the technical standards for the program.